harrisonmg/jigsaw/notes.md

 # TODO
-* manage z height of pieces when they move.
+* manage z height of pieces when they move
 * rotation of pieces
-* performance?
+* check wasm performance

 # architecture
 - server